soodoku/tldr/summaries/51_clean_code.md

 	* No duplication
 	* Does one thing well
 	* Minimizes the number of entities such as classes, methods, functions, etc.
+	* Runs all tests
 	* Smallest codebase with ^^ constraints

-Abtracting out~ cognitively less complex, readable, and 'clean' (duplication, for instance, will make it harder to make a change as you have to now change in two places, which may not be optimal)
+Abtracting out~ cognitively less complex, readable, and 'clean' (duplication, for instance, will make it harder to make a change as you have to now change in two places, which may not be optimal), and testable (makes it easy to see if a change is bad)

 #### 5S